 6. Reduces Menstrual Cramps

 Waking up with a period means cramps, mood swings, and more cramps.
 Several experts believe that sex might reduce the intensity of menstrual cramps.
 Although there isn’t any scientific backing to this theory, many women hold testimonial to it.
 If you’re menstruating, having sex in the morning is a good idea.
 It might reduce the period pain and keep you ready to conquer those 3 days.
-Moreover, having sex when you’re on your period feels great, so there’s no reason you shouldn’t
+Moreover, having sex when you’re on your period feels great, so there’s no reason you shouldn’t give it a try!

 7. Morning Sex Is Good Sex